Sunhaloo/dotfiles-xorg/README.md

 >Well, choosing option '1' and '2', will **not** cause any harm.
 Because they are just updating and installing application and ChatGPT provided a code that if it founds that package ( *that is already installed* ); it will simply provide a message instead of re-installing it.
 >
 >But its a different story with option number '3'. **It's going to delete folders**...
->Hence, simply **don't run the whole script again**!
+>So, simply **avoid running the whole script agains!**

 # Why Use Endeavour OS

-I always wanted to use vanilla arch!
+I've always wanted to use vanilla Arch!

 When I was testing the install script to work on a vanilla arch; which I installed on laptop ( bare metal ).
 I had a lot of inconvenience; like the folders 'Desktop', 'Downloads', 'Music' and I had to use USB Tethering to install it!

-The **main** reason for using Endeavour OS is that its a time saver!
+The **main** reason for using Endeavour OS is that it's a time-saver!

-Like in the installation, [yay](https://github.com/Jguer/yay), [broadcom-wl](https://archlinux.org/packages/extra/x86_64/broadcom-wl/) and *more* are already installed!
+During the installation, [yay](https://github.com/Jguer/yay), [broadcom-wl](https://archlinux.org/packages/extra/x86_64/broadcom-wl/) and *more* are already installed!
+Heck, even the broadcom-wl drivers are already there in the *live* environment
-In addition, some things like the Arc ( Dark ) theme which I really like is already configured!
+Additionally, some configurations, like the Arc ( Dark ) theme that I really like, are already set up!

 But its not like its really bloated of anything, its light ( *depending on the packages you select* ), but its light.
-For my coding and browsing needs, I does everything that I throw at it.
+For my coding and browsing needs, it handles everything that I throw at it.

 >[!TIP] Again
 >The main reason that I use Linux are: